Sriracha taste test? What are you talking about? Is there even more than one brand of sriracha?

 As condiments go, sriracha is one of the great American success stories.
 Until David Tran, the 68-year-old Vietnamese immigrant who founded Huy Fong Foods, started marketing his familiar green-capped, rooster-emblazoned version of the Thai hot sauce (named after the coastal city of Si Racha), it was virtually unknown in the United States.
 Now, you'd be hard pressed to find a supermarket that doesn't stock it or a hipster restaurant that doesn't employ it in one dish or another.

 Its allure is undeniable.
-It's more than just a simple hot sauce of fresh chilies—it has a light sweetness, a distinct vinegariness, and a bracing jolt of garlic.
+It's more than just a simple hot sauce of fresh chiles—it has a light sweetness, a distinct vinegariness, and a bracing jolt of garlic.

 *(So much so that some folks consider it a brand name like Xerox or Kleenex)